alanng10/class-lang/Docue/Article/Single/a.md

 Single is program lang for effect.
 Single is programming language for effect.

+Single is used to make module for effect.

 Single is object oriented.
 Single is class based.